 Why use a Water Softener or Water Conditioner?

 The reduction of hardness in water prevents the scale buildup which can clog plumbing, fixtures, and appliances.
-Softened water also feels cleaner, as soaps and detergents lather more efficiently with less residue.

-Salt-Based (or Traditional) Softening Systems
+Salt-Based (Traditional) Softening Systems

 Water softening reduces hardness by a process called ion exchange.
 During ion exchange, polymer resin beads release sodium particles in exchange for hardness minerals.
 As sodium particles are released into the water, hardness minerals are collected on the resin beads.